 Status and Distribution

-Rare, with very few recent records.
+Rare, with limited numbers of recent records, although probably under-recorded.
 Restricted to south and east England south of a line from the Wash to the Severn.
 A historic record from Cornwall is considered to require confirmation.

 Foodplant and Larval Feeding Signs